Igalia/phpreport/docs/user/tasks.rst

   weekly schedule so you finish the year with zero accumulated hours.

   Managers can customize per-user weekly goals with other time periods and amounts of hours different of zero.
+Read more about this in the `Setting user custom goals <users-management.rst#setting-user-custom-goals>`__ section.

 Hotkeys
 =======